Starting to think responsively

 - Define width of the container in

-units.
+%units.
 This will control the width as some fraction of the parent element. - Define paddings and margins in

-units.
+emunits.
 This will be relative to the font size defined for that element. - Specify font size in

-on containers so they do not expand too much for wider screens - Always set
+max-widthon containers so they do not expand too much for wider screens - Always set

-elements by default, in the example below, we have specified width of image element to be 100%.
+widthfor the images.
+Since images areinlineelements by default, in the example below, we have specified width of image element to be 100%.

 To illustrate (and start my new project), I created this simple html for a running newsletter.
 All main divs (header, image, main and footer) have a container class associated with them.
 Let's look at the page below that uses the following css properties: